FriendsOfSymfony/FOSRestBundle/README.md

 Listener support
 ----------------

-All listeners of this bundle are enabled by default.
+All but the ``mime_type`` listeners of this bundle are enabled by default.
 You can disable one or more the listeners.
 For example, below you can see how to disable the body listener:

 ```yaml